kitab-project-org/ZoteroStyleForKITAB/Zotero_problems.md

 # General questions

 ### 1. Citing blogs
 Do we treat each blog as a distinct article – giving new full citation of a source?
 Or can we assume readers of blog 2 read blog 1 and not repeat?
 Can we find a workaround – listing in the left margin a link to the blog series bibliography?

+### Series
-### from Sarah: Should we have series in our style or not?
+##### rom Sarah: Should we have series in our style or not?
 I am inclined to include – but it’s up to the team.
 In note, here and throughout: I generally recommend omitting series names from citations, since that information is rarely needed and few authors manage to include it consistently, but it cer-tainly doesn’t hurt.

-### Do we need the [accessed xx-xx-xxxx] note for stable releases such as for the OpenITI?
+### Do we need the [Accessed 21-04-2023] note for stable releases such as for the OpenITI?

 # Resolved.
 (When we fix a problem, we move it here for the record.)

-###	Handling of multiple editors. (now fixed: Aslisho changed "and others with et. al)
+###	Handling of multiple editors. (now fixed: Aslisho changed "and others" with "et. al")

 The Zotero style says Lorenz Nigst ‘and others’ rather than ‘et al’, as it should